orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 ![Chrome warning when leaving a page](../images/chrome-leave-site.png)

-In some cases, in particular when [embedding a form](/form-runner/link-embed/java-api.md),this can be an inconvenience.
+In some cases, in particular when [embedding a form](/form-runner/link-embed/java-api.md), this can be an inconvenience.
 The following property allows disabling this behavior.

 ```xml
 <property